 - Introducing the ability to take paternity leave after shared parental leave

-- Creating a new, broader right to bereavement leave which will replace parental bereavement leave
+- Creating a new, broader right to bereavement leave which will replace parental bereavement leave and will extend to early pregnancy loss

 What will be in secondary legislation?